arrikto/oidc-authservice/CONTRIBUTING.md

    ```console
    $ git commit -s -m 'This is my commit message'
    ```
-- CI tests MUST pass.
-No PR will be accepted with a broken CI.
+- CI tests must be passing.
+The CI tests run when you make a PR, but you can also run them on your fork (since we use GitHub Actions), or [locally on your machine](README.md#E2E-Tests).
-- Documentation MUST be updated, if you added a new user-facing option.
+- Documentation must be updated, if you added a new user-facing option.